CenterForAssessment/NCME_Presentations_2015/Adam/WOPE.md

 I've created a package for the R statistical environment called `SGPreports` and this can be installed through Github.
 The package is still in its infancy, so it is not available on [CRAN](http://cran.r-project.org/web/packages/available_packages_by_name.html) yet.

+Here are some additional packages you will need:

 ```
 install.packages('knitr', dependencies = TRUE)
 devtools::install_github('rstudio/rmarkdown')